AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

 ![create YT live event instructions](https://www.dropbox.com/s/gudo78qqtfk04bp/Screenshot%202016-11-08%2009.31.13.png?dl=1)

-However an HOA popped up, our plugin worked and pinged Slack through the AV website/agile-bot hookup.
+A hangout on air popped up, our plugin worked and pinged Slack through the AV website/agile-bot hookup.
 To say I was discombobulated is to put it mildly :-)  I went straight to my [StackOverflow post](http://stackoverflow.com/questions/40233393/start-a-hangout-on-air-button-for-youtube-livestreaming-api) on the subject to see if there had been an update from the Google engineers, but nothing there.
 So, had the activity on the SO post or our discussion in the YouTube product forums prompted the Google engineers to make a change?
 Or was this just another accidental change that will allow HOA buttons to work for a while, but will disappear again at some point in the future?

-I guess Google moves in mysterious ways ... what we identified yesterday was that the hangout on air button not working was very confusing for many users.
-The manual update of hangout URL was a work around that helped the more experienced AV members to notify the slack community about the hangout going live, but was unlikely to be used by new users.
-I admitted that until recently I had been thinking we might want to move away from trying to support synchronous meetings, but the AV community has got really active recently, with well attended scrums, and Michael and I were agreeing that synchronous meetings were very good for coordinating some issues.
+I guess Google moves in mysterious ways ... what we identified yesterday was that the non-functional hangout on air button was very confusing for many users.
+The manual update of hangout URL was a work around that helped the more experienced AV members to notify the Slack community about the hangout going live, but this method was unlikely to be used by new users.
+I admitted that until recently I had been thinking we might want to move away from trying to support synchronous meetings, but the AV community has gotten really active recently, with well attended scrums, and Michael and I were agreeing that synchronous meetings were very good for coordinating some issues.

 In our first session Michael and I had listed out some of the key problems with the HOA button change: